History of North Africa: Arab Conquest

 In 681 CE Uqba was given command of the Arab forces again and advanced westward again in 682 CE, holding Kusaya as a hostage.
 He advanced to the Atlantic Ocean in the west and penetrated the Draa River Valley and the Sus region in what is now Morocco.
 However, Kusaila escaped during the campaign and attacked Uqba on his return and killed him near Biskra in what is now Algeria.
 After Uqba's death, the Arab armies retreated from Kairouan, which Kusaila took as his capital.
 He ruled there until he was defeated by an Arab army under Zuhair ibn Kays.
 This caused an epiphany among the Berber that this conflict was not just against the Byzantine's.
 Zuhair himself was killed in 688 CE while fighting against the Byzantine Empire which had reoccupied Cyrenaica while he was busy in Tunisia.

 In 693 CE, Caliph Abd al-Malik ibn Marwan sent an army of 40,000 men, commanded by Hasan ibn al-Nu'man, into Cyrenaica and Tripolitania to remove the Byzantine threat to the Umayyads advance in North Africa.
 They met no resistance until they reached Tunisia where they captured Carthage and defeated the Byzantines and Berbers around Bizerte.

 Soon afterwards, al-Nu'man's forces came into conflict with the Kingdom of the Aures and Jrāwa tribe both under the leadership of their queen, Al-Kahina.
 The Berbers defeated al-Nu'man in two engagements, the first on the river Nini and the second near Gabis, upon which al-Nu'man's forces retreated to Cyrenaica to wait for reinforcements.
 For five years this secured for Kahina the position of the uncontested ruler of the Maghreb until Arab reinforcements arrived in 703 CE and al-Nu'man advanced into what is now Tunisia, again meeting Al-Kahina near Gabis.
 This time he was successful and Al-Kahina retreated to Tubna where her forces were defeated and she was killed.

 Al-Nu'man next recaptured Carthage from the Byzantines, who had retaken it when he retreated from Tunisia.
-He founded the city of Tunis nearby and used it as the base for the Ummayad navy in the Mediterranean Sea.
+He founded the city of Tunis nearby and used it as the base for the Umayyad navy in the Mediterranean Sea.
 The Byzantines were forced to abandon the Maghreb and retreat to the islands of the Mediterranean Sea.
 However, in 705 CE he was replaced by Musa bin Nusair, a protégé of then governor of Egypt, Abdul-Aziz ibn Marwan.
 Nusair attacked what is now Morocco, captured Tangier, and advanced to the Sus river and the Tafilalt oasis in a three-year campaign.